gulpsome/hal-rc/README.md

 - `sourcegate: []` creates tasks that write configuration files, documented further down
 - `sourceopt:`
-  - `module: 'a-node_modules-module-name'` optional like everything else
+  - `module: 'a-node_modules-module-name'` optional like everything else; a value of '!' means no module will be used, nor `hal-rc`'s module defaults, useful for presets not being overriden
   - `prefix`: '.'` will look for `".#{recipe}rc"`, it can also be a path fragment
   - `preset: 'airbnb'` for example, in some cases there are presets across tools, this sets a default one for configuration DRY-ness; presets of tools installed in the project's `node_modules` have priority over presets form `sourceopt.module`'s `node_modules`, this way a project can have its own version of presets
   - `watch: true` will create a `sourcegate:watch` task, if `hal-rc` is handed `gulp` via the second argument